 If you take a lump sum settlement, will you be pushed into a higher tax bracket?

-Your divorce settlement is a major financial decision.
-It will impact your post-divorce lifestyle now and in the future.
 While your attorney understands the legal process, work with a Certified Financial Planner™ who specializes in divorces to assess your financial situation.
-Divorce is a major life transition, be smart about it.

 ABOUT THE AUTHOR:

-Niv Persaud, CFP®, CDFA™, CRPC®, is the Founder of Transition Planning & Guidance, LLC.
+Niv Persaud, CFP®, CDFA®, RICP®, is a Managing Director at Transition Planning & Guidance, LLC.
 Life is more than money.
 It’s about living the lifestyle you want and can afford.
 For that reason, Niv consults with clients on money, life, and work.
 Her approach capitalizes on techniques she learned throughout her career, including as a management consultant, executive recruiter, and financial advisor.
-Her services include spending plan, financial plan, divorce financial review, life strategy, and professional progression.
+Her services include developing comprehensive financial plans, divorce financial reviews, and retirement plans.
 Niv actively gives back to her community through her volunteer efforts.
 She believes in living life to the fullest by cherishing friendships, enjoying the beauty of nature and laughing often — even at herself.
-Her favorite quote is by Erma Bombeck, “When I stand before God at the end of my life, I would hope that I would not have a single bit of talent left and could say ‘I used everything you gave me’.”
+Her favorite quote is by Erma Bombeck, “When I stand before God at the end of my life, I would hope that I would not have a single bit of talent left and could say ‘I used everything you gave me.’”